lhmqk/SelessNewsModule/README.md

-# XelexsNewsModule
+# SelessNewsModule
-Implementation of Xelex's News module using ASP.NET Core, Angular, TailwindCSS, SwiperJS and AOS
+Implementation of Seles's News module using ASP.NET Core, Angular, TailwindCSS, SwiperJS and AOS